Skip to content

 The ultimate reason to choose a product material is because it contributes to your part’s functionality.
 Whether your part is sealing, damping, carrying heat, or more, each function points towards certain materials.
 If you want to achieve the best product, you’ll choose a material that lends itself to your design’s purpose.

-2. PLAN FOR THE EXTERNAL CONDITIONS
+2. PLAN FOR THE ENVIRONMENTAL CONDITIONS

+The first question to answer is whether the application is inside or outside.
 Some materials behave differently based on the temperature or humidity of the environment.
 For example, certain adhesives will not stick when applied in subzero temperatures.

 Other materials may experience shrinkage or growth due to humidity, temperature, or other factors, which can affect their tolerances and cause issues in different areas, such as automatic placement or performance.